Prenuptial and Postnuptial Agreements in Colorado

-Greenwood Village lawyers draft and enforce marital agreements
+Greenwood Village firm has extensive experience drafting and enforcing marital agreements

-- How finances and assets will be handled during the marriage
+- How to handle finances and assets during the marriage

 - Spousal support terms

-- The handling of gifts, inheritances or trusts
+- The treatment of gifts, inheritances or trusts

-A comprehensive prenup can help avoid disagreement or conflict later on.
+A family law attorney at our firm can explain how a comprehensive prenup can help you avoid disagreement or conflict later on.

 Terms of a post-nuptial agreement